 Butterfly resting on a circle of twigs.

-This pewter scarf ring has been blackened to give it this vintage feel which also accentuates the detail.
+This pewter scarf ring has been polished to give it this light, bright finish.
 It has been hand finished to very high standard and is proudly made in England.

 Supplied in a luxury gift box with a black velvet lining.